Early happy birthday wishes to Lucien Aimar, who was born on April 28, 1941.

-Van Impe made the overall podium with a third place finish, along with winning the coveted Polka-Dot Climber’s Jersey in the mountains competition, while Aimar could only muster a 9th place finish.
+Van Impe made the overall podium in that year’s Tour de France with a third place finish, along with winning the coveted Polka-Dot Climber’s Jersey in the mountains competition, while Aimar could only muster a 9th place finish.

 Aimar finished 8th in that year’s Tour de France.

-1973 marked Aimar’s final season, wherein he rejoined Géminiani, who had established a new team called De Kova-Lejeune, which oddly enough was financially backed by a nightclub dancer known as Miriam de Kova.
+1973 marked Aimar’s final season, rejoining Géminiani in a newly established team called De Kova-Lejeune, which oddly enough was financially backed by a nightclub dancer known as Miriam de Kova.

 However, the team made little impression other than the pink jerseys they wore.

-After team’s money ran out at the end of that season’s Tour de France, Aimar decided to hang-up his career as a rider and accept the role of technical adviser for the french cycling coalition, Provence-Cote d’Azur, and later race organizer for the Tour Méditerranéen.
+When the team ran out of money after that season’s Tour de France, Aimar decided to hang-up his career as a rider and accept the role of technical adviser for the french cycling coalition, Provence-Cote d’Azur, and later as the race organizer for the Tour Méditerranéen.

-Nowadays, Aimar can be found living in his native region of southern France, where he occasionally appears as a race dignitary whenever the Tour de France passes through.
+Nowadays, Aimar can be found living in his native region of southern France, where he occasionally appears as a race dignitary when the Tour de France passes through the area.